 What You Need to Know Before You Go Vegetarian or Vegan

-If you’re thinking about going vegetarian or vegan, here are a few important things to consider before changing to a plant-based lifestyle.
+If you’re thinking about going vegetarian or vegan, here are a few important things to consider.

-The first step in choosing a plant-based diet is setting a goal for what you want to achieve through this dietary change.
-Some people choose to adopt a plant-based diet for environmental, ethical or religious reasons.
-Other people adopt a plant-based diet to help them lose weight or manage their weight, improve digestive health or prevent a health problem or event, such as diabetes or a heart attack.
+The first step in choosing a plant-based diet is setting a goal you want to achieve.
+Some people choose to adopt a plant-based diet for environmental, ethical, or religious reasons.
+Others adopt a plant-based diet to help them lose or manage their weight, improve digestive health, or prevent future health problems, such as diabetes or a heart attack.

 Within your chosen diet, your registered dietitian can help you choose foods that provide maximum nutritional value and help you meet your health goals.
 For example, if you’re trying to reduce your risk of heart disease, your registered dietitian can help you plan a diet rich in low-sodium, low-fat foods that are high in soluble fiber and potassium.

 Plan for Your Health